MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-designer-variables.png"  width="600" />

-_NOTE: You may see more variables than the ones you define, we will import the rest of them later on in the next scenario.
+_NOTE: You may see more variables than the ones you have defined, we will import the rest of them later on the lab solution repository.
 What is important is for you to know how to define this variables._

 ***Roles***